iainctduncan/papers/source/background.rst

 and we have programming of tools and frameworks that will be potentially be used by many people and in potentially many contexts.
 For the purpose of this discussion, I will refer to the people doing these as the *composer-programmer*
-- a term also used by Curtis Roads in "Composing Electronic Music" (CTN: Roads 2015, 341) - and the *tools-programmer* (my own terminology).
+- a term also used by Curtis Roads in "Composing Electronic Music" (Roads 2015, 341) - and the *tools-programmer* (my own terminology).
 Of course, these are frequently the same person at different times.
 This distinction is important, as the goals of these two programmers, and thus the